aidenmei/item_recommedation/README.md

 # TL;DR
 This is a event search and recommmendation engine written in Java, implementing keyword extraction and content-based recommendation.
-It implements RESTful APIs using Java servlets, retrieves job descriptions using Github API and stores data in MySQL.
+It implements RESTful APIs using Java servlets, retrieves event descriptions using TicketMaster API and stores data in MySQL.
 Users can:
 - Search nearby available event
 - Save favorite event to account
 - Get recommendated event based on extracted keywords from favorites

 ## Behind the Scenes
-Java servlets are Java classes to handle RPC on the server side.Java servlets are created in this app: ```searchItem```,```recommendItem```,```register```,```favoriteItem```.
+Java servlets are Java classes to handle RPC on the server side.Java servlets are created in this app: ```searchItem```,```recommendItem```,```ItemHistory```,```favoriteItem```.

 ```searchItem```communicates with the TicketMaster API to get available events.
 ```recommendItem```does both to relay keywords from database to the search.